 If left untreated, these cancerous cells continue to rapidly divide and multiply in an uncontrolled and abnormal way.
 The tumor becomes larger and may eventually invade surrounding tissues or spread to other distant parts of the body via the bloodstream or lymphatic system.
-If many organs or a vital organ such as the brain or liver is extensively damaged by the cancer, then death will occur.
+If many organs or a vital organ such as the brain or liver are extensively damaged by cancer, then death will occur.

-The type of cancer a person has and where in the body it originated are factors that influence where the cancer will spread to.
+The type of cancer a person has and wherein the body it originated from are factors that influence where the cancer will spread to.
 The extent of metastasis at diagnosis is referred to as the cancer stage and many cancers are categorized using a staging system that ranges from 0 to 4.
 Knowing the cancer stage and where the cancer may spread to next helps doctors to predict disease course and decide on the most beneficial treatment plan.